Memorial Health's Purpose

 While receiving care at Memorial Health, patients, their representatives and visitors have the following responsibilities:

-- To know Memorial Health System has zero tolerance for verbal aggression, physical assault, discrimination, harassment and all forms of racism.
+- To know Memorial Health has zero tolerance for verbal aggression, physical assault, discrimination, harassment and all forms of racism.

 - To be respectful and considerate in your interactions with other patients, visitors, caregivers, physicians and employees.